 Perks of Everest Base Camp Trek in September

-Trekking in Nepal is possible throughout the year and EBC is no different.
-But if you are planning the Everest Base Camp Trek in September then enjoy some amazing perks.
-They include
+Trekking in Nepal is possible throughout the year, and the EBC is no different.
+Hence, if you are planning the Everest Base Camp Trek in September, you can enjoy some of these amazing perks, including:

-Since September has very clear and mild weather, you will get the chance to witness amazing views of the mountain ranges from your plane itself.
+Since September has very clear and mild weather, you will have the chance to witness amazing views of the mountain ranges from your plane itself.
+There are chances of flight delays and cancellations, but as crowds haven’t started yet, you can easily reschedule your ticket to Lukla for the next day.

-Namche Bazaar the capital city of Sherpas, is exciting to visit during September.
-September weather serves you with the best views.
+Namche Bazaar, the capital city of Sherpas, is exciting to visit during September with fewer people enjoying the famous town other than yourself.
+Also, the weather serves you with the best views.

-The town has a stable climatic condition in late- September and the people have a wonderful welcoming nature.
-It allows you to get a good outlet to stroll in the place and get accustomed with the wonder of the town.
+The town has a stable climatic condition in late September, and the people have a wonderful welcoming nature.
+It allows you to have a good outlet to stroll in the place and get accustomed to the wonder of the town.

-Impeccable views of the pristine mountains during the rain-washed September surrounding are absolutely breathtaking.
+Impeccable views of the pristine mountains during the rain-washed September surroundings are absolutely breathtaking.

-This time of the year, you can feel that the entire route is “yours”.
-With lesser crowds, you can have more time with nature in solitude.
+During this time of the year, you can feel that the entire route is “yours.”
+With fewer crowds, you can have more time with nature in solitude.

 Early September sees fewer trekkers, so you can get better accommodation options.
-Also, you will have access for the better options with food, rooms, and other services.
+Also, you will have access to better options for food, rooms, and other services.
+As there are fewer people, they will treat you better compared to peak season.

-The snow-capped mountains are definitely the most significant view one expects through an EBC trail.
-If you’re trekking at the beginning of September, lush green hills, waterfalls, and rice fields will bless you.
+The snow-capped mountains are definitely the most significant view one expects to see while trekking the EBC trail.
+If you’re trekking at the beginning of September, the Everest trail will bless you with lush green hills, waterfalls, and rice fields.

-September is famous not only as the trekking season but also a month that officially starts the festival season.
+September is famous not only as the trekking season but also as the month that officially starts the festival season.

-You will get acquainted with the festivals like Indra Jatra, Dashain, Teej, etc in Kathmandu.
+You will get acquainted with festivals like Indra Jatra, Dashain, Teej, etc., in Kathmandu.
+Keep some extra days after the trek to participate in these festivals with the locals.

-Everest Base Camp Trek Alternative Routes for September
+Alternative Routes for Everest Base Camp Trek in September

-If you are looking to explore the EBC trek, there are a couple of alternate options too.
+If you are looking to explore the EBC trek, there are a couple of alternate options along with the classic trail that reaches the base camp.
+You can enjoy the route at your own pace as the cool and stable September weather accompanies you throughout.

 Some other popular routes to the Everest Base Camp are: